Fair Allocation based on Diminishing Differences: Pareto /efficiency

 By \citet{Aziz2016Optimal} Theorem 9, if $\bf{X}$ is not NecPE then there are two options:

 (i) $\bf{X}$ is not possibly-PE.
 Then, it is certainly not NDD-PE.

-(ii) $\bf{X}$ admits a Pareto-improving one-for-two-swap.
-I.e, there are two agents Alice and Bob, such that $X_A$ contains an item $x$, $X_B$ contains two items $y,z$, and Bob strictly prefers the one item over the two, i.e.: $x \succ_B y$ and $x\succ_B z$.
+(ii) $\bf{X}$ admits a \emph{Pareto\-/improving one-for-two-swap}.
+This means that there are two agents, say Alice and Bob, such that $X_A$ contains an item $x$, $X_B$ contains two items $y,z$, and Bob strictly prefers the one item over each of the two: $x \succ_B y$ and $x\succ_B z$.
+Then $X$ is not NDD-PE, since it is not PE for the following utilities:

-Then $X$ is not NDD-PE, since it is not PE for the following utility profile: \begin{itemize} \item $u_A(x) = M^2+\level_A(x)$ \item $u_B(x) = 2^{\level_B(x)}$ \end{itemize} Note that both utility functions have DD.
+Note that both utility functions have DD.
 Alice's utility is dominated by the number of items she has, so she always prefers two items to one.
 Bob's utility is lexicographic, so he always prefers one good item to any number of worse items.
-Hence, by switching $\{x\}$ and $\{y,z\}$ we get a new allocation that is strictly better for both Alice and Bob, and does not affect any other agent. \end{proof} Similarly: \begin{theorem} An allocation is PosPE if-and-only-if it is PDDPE. \end{theorem} \begin{proof}
+Hence, by switching $\{x\}$ and $\{y,z\}$ we get a new allocation that is strictly better for both Alice and Bob, and does not affect any other agent. \end{proof} \begin{theorem} An allocation is PosPE if and only if it is PDDPE. \end{theorem} \begin{proof}

 The implication PDDPE $\implies$ PosPE is obvious by definition.
 We now consider an allocation $\bf{X}$ that is not PDDPE and prove $\bf{X}$ is not PosPE.